 Early Notables of the Mathissent family (pre 1700)

-in 1851.
-His...
-Another 70 words (5 lines of text) are included under the topic Early Mathissent Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Mathissent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mathissent family to Ireland